 "Yet, it's our emotions and imperfections that makes us human." -Clyde DeSouza, Memories With Maya

 IMMORTALITY or OBLIVION?
 I hope that everyone would agree that there are only two possible outcomes after having created Artificial General Intelligence (AGI) for us: immortality or oblivion.
 The necessity of the beneficial outcome of the coming intelligence explosion cannot be overestimated.

 AI can already beat humans in many games, but can AI beat humans in the most important game, the game of life?
-Can we simulate AI Singularity scenarios on a global scale before it actually happens (the dynamics of a larger physical system is much easier to predict than doing that in the context of an individual or small group), to see the most probable of its consequences?
+Can we simulate the most probable AI Singularity scenarios on a global scale before it actually happens (the dynamics of a larger physical system is much easier to predict than doing that in the context of an individual or small group), to see the most probable of its consequences?
 And, the most important question: how can we create friendly AI?*